Write-with-LAIKA/drama-engine/README.md

 ## Configuration

-### Environment variables

-The library is provider agnostic as long as the LLM service you are using support the OpenAI API standard.
-As of this writing, the library only supports the `/v1/completions` endpoint and not the chat `/v1/chat/completions` endpoint as it requires a different request payload.

-The possible environment variables are:
-- `DE_BASE_URL` - The base url for the provider.
-Default: `<empty>`
-- `DE_ENDPOINT_URL` - The endpoint for the provider.
-Default: `/v1/completions`
-- `DE_BACKEND_API_KEY` - The API key for the provider.
-If provided, all requests will include `Bearer: <DE_BACKEND_API_KEY>` in the `Authentication` header.
-Default: `<empty>`
-- `DE_LOG_LEVEL` - The log level for the provider.
-Default: `info`

-Please refer to the commented `env.template` for more details.
-You can copy this as `.env` and use the library.

-NOTE: Depending on your provider backend, CORS might be required.
-The library does not handle these.

-Additionally, if you are using this library publicly and client-side, it's recommended to handle the requests in a middleware service such as Cloudflare, Vercel, etc. so that the API key is not exposed to the client.
-This library does not differentiate between server-side and client-side usage, so you should handle this appropriately.

 ### Database

 This library was developed to power our live product, [Writers Room](https://wr.writewithlaika.com), where we utilise the browsers IndexedDB API to store and manage states and data.